 Here’s a stronger alternative to the above example: “The panels of these curtains are adorned with a neutral geometric design, which works well with both traditional and modern decor.”
 This description is vastly more vivid and powerful.
 It starts with features specific to the product, such as “panels” and “neutral colors” and immediately suggests a benefit (“works well with both traditional and modern decor”).
 Any reader who happens to have traditional or modern decor will feel as if this description was written just for him.

 As you’re writing your product descriptions, ask yourself not only what your product does (its features), but how it benefits the consumer.
-For example, in the first description below, the content describes the product, a photo print, as “high definition” and “colorful,” but it fails to mention how those features impact the customer’s life.
-The second description describes a benefit of this product by saying that it adds energy and elegance to the customer’s home.
+For example, in the second description below, the content describes the product, a photo print, as “high definition” and “colorful,” but it fails to mention how those features impact the customer’s life.
+The first description describes a benefit of this product by saying that it adds energy and elegance to the customer’s home.

 If your content can convince shoppers that your product will solve their problems – make them happier, smarter, healthier or more productive – you can make their purchasing decisions virtual no-brainers.